gblancogarcia/GBInfiniteScrollView/README.md

 - (void)startAutoScroll;
 ```

-Finally, add a view or and array of views:
+Add a view or and array of views:

 ```objective-c
 // Adds a view.